aprilxblack/di-workshop-07-tdd-intro/README.md

 Now let's do some TDD!
 Uncomment the `multiply()` test.

 **What do you expect to happen when you run your tests?**
+They should fail because the `multiply()` function doesn't even exist

 **What actually happened when you ran your tests?**
+Yeah it told me that multiply is not a function

 **Add a method to the Coolculator so the test passes green**